redox-os/rfcs/text/0000-cables.md

     let file = File::open("file:user/potus/mail/privkey.txt").unwrap();

-    // Now send the file to the other process. cable.write(fd, "private key").unwrap();
+    // Now send the file to the other process. cable.write(CableMessage {
+      files: [fd],
+      key: b"private key",
+      data: []
+    }).unwrap();
   }
 }
 ```

 ## Technical details

-If successful, a `write` on a `cable` will cause the file descriptor to be
+If successful, a `write` on a `cable` will cause the file descriptors to be
 duplicated.
-If the file descriptor cannot be duplicated, the call to `write`
+If any of the file descriptors cannot be duplicated, the call to
-fails.
+`write` fails.
 The call to `read` does not cause a second duplication.

 When a `cable` is closed, any file descriptor that it may be keeping alive
 (i.e. a `write` has happened but no `read`) is closed asynchronously.

+In the current document, cables MUST have an empty path.
+Followup RFCs may
+introduce a semantics for non-empty path, but this is beyond the scope of this
+document.

 # Drawbacks
 [drawbacks]: #drawbacks